goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** When sleeping for a long time, tests will be order of magnitude slower.
-When trying to sleep for small numbers, test will fail when the unit under test didn't provide the response in a timely fashion.
-So it boils down to a trade-off between flaskiness and bad performance
+:negative_squared_cross_mark: **Otherwise:** When sleeping for a long time, tests will be an order of magnitude slower.
+When trying to sleep for small numbers, test will fail when the unit under test didn't respond in a timely fashion.
+So it boils down to a trade-off between flakiness and bad performance

 <br/>